 Climate uncertainty estimates for the WorldClim2 dataset: We developed an uncertainty product for the WorldClim2 dataset, using the raw data provided by the original authors.
 To do so, we extracted observed MAT and MAP for each site used to develop the worldclim2 tool.
 We then fit predicted vs. observed models of MAT and MAP using linear regression, fit in a Bayesian framework using JAGS software (Plummer 2003; Denwood 2016).
 We observed that variation in MAP observations increased with elevation, so we fit a model where MAP observation uncertainty scaled with elevation.
 This allowed us to quantify climate observation uncertainties and propagate these uncertainties through our analysis.

 Cross-validating spatial patterns using NEON data: Models used to forecast to the NEON network are calibrated to observations made at the site scale.
 Therefore, a failure to predict NEON microbial abundances at core and plot scales may be an artifact of the dataset our prior models were calibrated to.
 To assess this, we performed a cross-validation using only NEON network data.
-We refit models to either 70% of the core-level NEON observations or 70% of the plot-level NEON observations, and used these models to predict the remaining 30% of observations at the core or plot scale.
+We refit models to either 50% of the core-level NEON observations or 70% of the plot-level NEON observations, and used these models to predict the remaining observations at the core or plot scale (Supplementary Figure 2).
 This allowed us to understand if predictability patterns across spatial scales based on models fit to site-level data were driven by the spatial scale of calibration data.

 Supplementary Figure 1.
 Coefficient of variation of model predictions vs. observations across functional and taxonomic groups, both in and out of sample for (a) bacteria and (b) fungi.
 We note the coefficients were lower for fungal validation models, both because absolute root mean square error was lower in validation fits, and because the abundance of organisms was, on average, lower in calibration fits, which increases the calculated coefficient of variation.